 • Explore the most beautiful lagoon in Agatti island and capture the scenic vistas in your camera.

-• Known for a traditional dance form Lava, and the largest lagoon, Minicoy Island will keep you hooked and amazed throughout your stay.
-Don’t forget to take a picture of Jha Dhoni, a colorful race boat.
+• Known for its traditional dance form Lava, and the largest lagoon, Minicoy Island will keep you hooked and amazed throughout your stay.
+Don’t forget to take a picture of Jha Dhoni, a colourful race boat.

 Lakshadweep always makes up in the list of travelers for its pristine beaches and enthralling vibes.
 Tourists can access the islands of Lakshadweep from Kochi as all the sea routes and air routes here originate from mainland Kochi.
 A visit to Lakshadweep is an opportunity to witness the mystical underwater world, nature at its best, and experience life on an island.